Leading-Edge Research

 Others believe there are benefits to bone, muscle and metabolism.

-How much, if any, of this is true, is not yet proven in human clinical studies.
+How much, if any, of this is true, will depend on answers from human clinical studies.

 Which Rapamycin Vendor?